 3. Visit Your Doctor

 As we all know, vaccinations are an important thing to consider when traveling.
 However, even if you aren’t leaving the country, these can vary by state or province.
-To be sure you have the right vaccinations, check out this guide from the CDC.

 Visiting your doctor is also important to ensure you’ll have enough of your prescription medication.
 They can also advise you on any other medical measures you should take.

 You don’t want your credit card to be frozen due to suspicious or unusual activity, especially when international travel is involved.
 So give your credit card company a call before you leave, letting them your destination and how long you’ll be traveling.
 It’s a must for your travel checklist.

 It’s always a good idea to arrange for someone to keep an eye on your home while you are away.
 Asking a friend, family member, or trusted neighbor to pick up your mail, water your plants, feed your fish, and check that everything is okay will help give you peace of mind.